 - In a single container, with five processes in parallel

-- In a single container, sequentially in a single processs
+- In a single container, sequentially in a single process

-We can create a pipeline for this definition by running the
+Launch a pipeline for this definition by running

 python pipeline.py --local

-Conducto will look at the definition and create a pipeline with a random name (mine was 'bei-hou').
+Conducto will look at the definition and launch a pipeline with a random name (mine was 'bei-hou').

-Then it will direct you to view it in a browser at a URL like
+Then it will direct you to a URL like

-The Conducto web app will display the results of the run as they become available.
+If you enable the 'Run' toggle, Conducto will run your commands to completion and display the results as they become available.

-Ideally you'll see several green checkmarks, which means that the command run by each node has returned 0.
+Ideally you'll see several green checkmarks, which means that each node's command returned 0.
 Click on a node to the left to see how long it ran before completing.